-On April 13, 2010, we announced that we signed a definitive Clinical Trial Agreement ("CTA") with the National Institute on Drug Abuse ("NIDA") to jointly conduct a U.S. Phase II(b) clinical trial evaluating CPP-109, Catalyst's formulation of vigabatrin, for the treatment of cocaine addiction.
-As part of the CTA, NIDA, under their agreement with the Veteran's Administration Cooperative Studies Program, will provide substantial resources for the estimated \$10 million trial cost.
-We will contribute approximately \$2.8 million in resources.
-It is anticipated that an approximately 200 patient double-blind, placebo-controlled trial will be initiated during the summer of 2010 and will take 18 months to complete.
-It will be conducted at eight leading addiction research facilities across the United States.
-The clinical trial is designed to confirm the safety and efficacy of CPP-109 for the treatment of cocaine addiction and if successful, we believe will qualify to be one of the adequate and well controlled trials to support approval of an NDA.
+On April 13, 2010, we signed a definitive Clinical Trial Agreement ("CTA") with the National Institute on Drug Abuse ("NIDA") to jointly conduct a U.S. Phase II(b) clinical trial evaluating CPP-109 for the treatment of cocaine addiction.
+As part of the CTA, NIDA, under their agreement with the Veteran's Administration Cooperative Studies Program, has agreed to provide substantial resources towards the estimated \$10 million trial cost.
+We expect to contribute approximately \$2.8 million in resources towards this trial.
+It is anticipated that this trial, which will be an approximately 200 patient double-blind, placebocontrolled trial, will be initiated during the fall of 2010.
+We currently estimate that we will have top-line data from this trial in the first quarter of 2012.
+This trial will be conducted at twelve leading addiction research facilities across the United States.
+This clinical trial is designed to confirm the safety and efficacy of CPP-109 for the treatment of cocaine addiction and if successful, we believe will qualify to be one of the adequate and well controlled trials required to support approval of an NDA.